ahmadiqbal2020/Deployment-of-AI-solutions/README.md

 ### Deployment-of-AI-solutions
-Developing a project and deploying it on git and using functionalities of git.
+Developed a project and deploying it using functionalities of git.